 Sept.
 18, 2006 -- Because of the success of anti-HIV drugs, it is becoming less common for people with AIDS to actually die of causes related to the disease, according to a New York study.

-Judith Sackoff, PhD, and colleagues tracked all people aged 13 and older in New York City known to have AIDS -- more than 68,600 people -- between 1999 and
+Judith Sackoff, PhD, and colleagues tracked all people aged 13 and older in New York City known to have AIDS -- more than 68,600 people -- between 1999 and 2004.

 During that time, a total of 12,715 New Yorkers known to have AIDS died.